notkarenyi/accessibility-demo/README.md

 Each website element that you design or create will be used by all kinds of different people.
 So, we need to think about how these parts can meet the needs of our users.
 Many web developers (like me) can get too caught up in what looks "cool" and not what is actually legible or usable.

-Good web design, like any kind of design, is a balance of both aesthetic and function.
+Good web design, like any kind of design, is a balance of both *aesthetic* and *function*.

 ## Appearance
-One of the most straightforward places to start is the visual appearance of your website, since most of us are familiar with what's "good" versus what's not so good.
+We'll start with the visual appearance of websites, since most of us will already be familiar with the qualities that make a website visually accessible or inaccessible.

 ### Fonts and Font Sizes

-Have you ever visited a mobile or desktop website with an uncomfortably small or weirdly large font?
+Have you ever visited a website with an uncomfortably small or weirdly large font?
 Pretty annoying, right?
 Fortunately, someone was smart enough to come up with standard font sizes for mobile and desktop:

 ```css
 /* CSS file */